How to Care For Your Garden Furniture Throughout The Year

 Whether you’ve just refreshed your decking with a swanky new garden dining table and chairs, or you’ve decided to invest in a luxurious swinging seat nestled amongst the trees at the end of your lawn, it’s safe to say that all garden furniture needs a touch of love from time to time to keep it in tip-top condition.
+Read all about our top tips for caring for your garden furniture all year round.

-Instead, you’re going to need to put in a little bit of elbow grease to make sure any garden chairs, benches, and outdoor table sets you own not only resist any bad British weather but come out the other side looking better than ever.
+You’re going to need to put in a little bit of elbow grease to make sure any garden chairs, benches, and outdoor table sets you own not only resist any bad British weather but come out the other side looking better than ever.

 Keep reading to learn our top tips for how to care for garden furniture, including advice on how to cover garden furniture for the winter, as well as caring for garden furniture made from different materials.